kevinknowscs/unml/README.md

 4. The user peruses the document at their leisure.
 With each session she discovers some wonderful nuances about the technology she is using.
 5. The user conducts a keywork search and finds all relevant documents in all of her knowledge bases.
+6. After a year or so, the user moves onto a new project.
+The new project uses Angular instead of React as the primary web UI framework.
+Thus she no longer cares about React and doesn't want the React documentation to clutter up her workspace.
+She simply removes React from her workspace, and adds Angular.
+In this way, her workspace always contains everything she cares about, and nothing she doesn't care about.

 Current Examples of Similar Technologies
 ----------------------------------------